craftercms/docs/source/developers/projects/commons/index.rst

 Configuration
 -------------

-Crafter Commons is configured through the rest of the projects comprising Crafter CMS.
+Crafter Commons is configured through the rest of the projects comprising CrafterCMS.